Token (railway signalling): Unattended operation

 Token instruments can be arranged for unattended operation, when they are operated by the train crew at intermediate crossing loops or at the terminus of the line.
 This system is widely found in Australia, where traffic density on many lines is low.

 In the UK it is known as the "No-signalman key token system".
-Examples on the UK national network are the North Devon Line, where the system was brought into use on 1 December 1987, the Heart of Wales Line (commissioned in 1986), the Matlock branch in Derbyshire and the Liskeard to Looe line in Cornwall.
+Examples on the UK national network are the North Devon Line, where the system was brought into use on 1 December 1987, the Heart of Wales Line (commissioned in 1986), the Derwent Valley Line in Derbyshire and the Liskeard to Looe line in Cornwall.
 On the latter, the train guard not only operates the Tyer's No.9 electric token instrument controlling the upper section of the branch, but operates the points as well.
 The lower section is operated on the "One Engine in Steam" principle with a simple wooden staff.
 Possession of the staff is required to unlock the ground frame controlling the points at Coombe Junction, where the two sections meet.
 There is no other signalling on the branch except to control entry and exit to and from the main line.